-Grandma had a recipe for St Clement’s Pie.
-She made it just like her Lemon Meringue Pie which you can find this on page 93 of Grandma Abson's Traditional Baking but used both oranges and lemons in the filling.
-She would line a pastry base with baking paper and dried beans or peas, bake it blind as in the photo and then pour in the filling.
+Grandma had a recipe for St Clement’s Pie, perfect for a New year dessert.
+She made it just like her Lemon Meringue Pie but used both oranges and lemons in the filling.
+She would line a pastry base with baking paper and dried beans or peas, bake it blind and then pour in the filling.
 When this cooled a little, she would whisk up the egg whites for a sumptuous meringue.

 Bake it Blind

-So what will 2013 bring?
+What will next year bring?
 I’m finding new ways to share Grandma’s baking all the time.
-The ebook versions of Grandma Abson's Traditional Baking are now ready with more recipes and photos so I hope that you’ll be downloading Grandma's ebook right away.
-I’m also excited about filming some of Grandma’s signature baking with students from the University of Huddersfield and sharing more experiences of traditional baking across the country.
+The ebook version of Grandma Abson's Traditional Baking is now ready with more recipes so I hope that you’ll be downloading it right away.
+I’m excited about filming some of Grandma’s signature baking with students from the University of Huddersfield and sharing more experiences of traditional baking across the country.

-It only remains for me to wish you all a very Happy New Year 2013 and lots of happy baking!
+It only remains for me to wish you all a very Happy and baketastic New Year!